SnakieJakie/More-Lights/README.md

 [GamimgRoom.net](https://www.gamingroom.net/games/patches-addons-editores/more-lights/?download) also provides an download link for More Lights on their website.

-# Licensed under an permissive license.
+# Free to use in any project
 No need to credit me at all.
 Feel free to use in your projects!

 # Requests